Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

    5. In the terminal in your IDE migrate the models to create a database using the following commands: python3 manage.py makemigrations python3 manage.py migrate
-   6. Load the data fixtures(categories, products, designers, ) in that order into the database using the following command: python3 manage.py loaddata <fixture_name>
+   6. Load the data fixtures(categories, products ) in that order into the database using the following command: python3 manage.py loaddata <fixture_name>
    7. Create a superuser to have an access to the the admin panel(you need to follow the instructions then and insert username, email and password): python3 manage.py createsuperuser